nxt3d/ensips/ensips/ensip-TBD-17.md

 ## Abstract

-This ENSIP defines Service Key Parameters, an extension to ENS text record Service Keys that allows for dynamic or contextual data to be stored and referenced by appending a parameter after a colon (`:`).
+This ENSIP defines Text Key Parameters, an extension to ENS text record keys that allows for dynamic or contextual data to be stored and referenced by appending a parameter after a colon (`:`).
 This enables richer, more flexible key-value data for agentic systems, dApps, and other ENS-integrated applications.

 ## Motivation

-While Service Keys in ENS text records provide a namespace for service-specific data, many use cases require referencing data that is contextual, such as by timestamp, block number, user ID, or other parameters.
-Service Key Parameters allow for this flexibility, supporting composable and dynamic data models.
+While text record keys in ENS provide a namespace for data storage, many use cases require referencing data that is contextual, such as by timestamp, block number, user ID, or other parameters.
+Text Key Parameters allow for this flexibility, supporting composable and dynamic data models for both global keys and service keys.

 ## Specification

-Service Keys are defined in ENSIP-5 as keys in reverse dot notation for a namespace which the service owns (e.g., `com.twitter`, `org.telegram`).
-Service Key Parameters extend this by allowing a parameter to be appended after a colon (`:`).
+Text record keys in ENS can be global keys (strings without dot notation) or follow the reverse dot notation format (e.g., `com.twitter`, `org.telegram`).
+Text Key Parameters extend these keys by allowing a parameter to be appended after a colon (`:`).

 ### Syntax

 ```
-{service-key}:{parameter}
+{text-key}:{parameter}
 ```

 Where:
-- `{service-key}` is a valid Service Key as defined in ENSIP-5
+- `{text-key}` is a text record key as defined in ENSIP-5
 - `{parameter}` is a contextual value, such as a timestamp, block number, user ID, etc.

 ### Examples

-Using ensip-TBD-16, it is possible to display text records as fully deterministic URIs using the `enstr` URI scheme.

 ```
-enstr:data.eth:com.chainlink.ether.price:20250718      # Price at a specific date
-enstr:data.eth:com.chainlink.ether.price:block:20000000 # Price at a specific block
+com.chainlink.ether.price:20250718      # Service key with date parameter
+com.chainlink.ether.price:block:20000000 # Service key with block parameter
-enstr:api.eth:com.example.users:alice               # Data for user 'alice'
+com.example.users:alice               # Service key with user parameter
-enstr:api.eth:com.example.groups:public:2025        # Public group data for year 2025
+com.example.groups:public:2025        # Service key with year parameter
+avatar:2025                           # Global key with year parameter
+bio:en                                # Global key with language parameter
 ```

 Parameters are arbitrary UTF-8 string, and may include any number of special characters, for example full URLs are possible.

 ```
-enstr:file.eth:org.neo.uri:https://neo.org/api/v1/resource?foo=bar&baz=qux
+org.neo.uri:https://neo.org/api/v1/resource?foo=bar&baz=qux  # Service key with URL parameter
+website:https://example.com                                # Global key with URL parameter
 ```

 ## Rationale

-Service Key Parameters enable precise, context-aware data retrieval in ENS.
-For example, a text record can request the latest or historical ETH price from an oracle by specifying a block number parameter:
+Text Key Parameters enable precise, context-aware data retrieval in ENS.
+For example, a text record can request the latest or historical ETH price from an oracle by specifying a block number parameter, or a profile can have different avatars for different years:

 This approach allows clients to deterministically query external data sources (such as oracles) for time-specific or event-specific data, supporting advanced analytics, historical queries, and agentic systems that require verifiable context.
-Service Key Parameters make ENS a more powerful and flexible data registry for both human and machine consumers.
+Text Key Parameters make ENS a more powerful and flexible data registry for both human and machine consumers.

 ## Backwards Compatibility